SuhasSrinivasan/ad-campaign/README.md

 # Ad Campaign Analysis

-Time-series analysis (created May 2018).
+Time-series analysis of online ads (created May 2018).